Skip to content

 Framework 1: List posts

-Lists are a great way to organize information in a blog post.
+Lists are a great way to organise information in a blog post.
 Your target audience will LOVE them.
-They help to break down complex topics into manageable chunks, and they can be a helpful way to highlight key points.
+They help break complex topics into manageable chunks and can be a helpful way to highlight key points.

 Lists are a great way to share content based on: